-Since all of this was very dry, we discuss these terms by annotating the formula in Figure 2.31.
+Since all of this was very dry, we discuss these terms by annotating the formulas in Figure 2.32.

-Figure 2.31: A first-order formula annotated with scoping and binding information
+Figure 2.32: Two first-order formulas, annotated with scoping and binding information

-First, we have three binders in this formula, namely $\forall x$, $\exists y$ and $\forall x$ again.
+The figure actually shows two formulas, a simpler one with two quantifiers, and a more complicated one with three quantifiers.
+In the first formula, we have two binders, namely $\forall x$ and $\exists y$.
+In the second one, there additionally is $\forall x$, which binds a variable also named x.
 Each of these opens a scope.
 The binders contain binding occurrences of the variables x and y.
 The outline of each scope is displayed by underlining it in the corresponding color.
-Notice that the scope of the outer x is made passive by that of the inner x.
-Once the inner scope is terminated, the outer scope continues.
-Each bound occurrence of a variable is connected by an arrow to the corresponding binder. z is the only free variable of that formula.
+Notice that in the second example, the scope of the outer x is made inactive by that of the inner x.
+Once the inner scope is terminated, the outer scope resumes as the active scope.
+Each bound occurrence of a variable is connected by an arrow to the corresponding binder.
+In the second example, there also is a free variable: z.
+It is not bound by any quantifier.